Snehapattar22/python_codes/README.md

 # Hello everyone
-Here are some useful python codes!
+Here are some useful and basic python codes.. a beginner can start with!